 Prayer is an intimate communication between us and our heavenly Father.
 Each one of us must be personally led by the Holy Spirit into that place of secret communion and connection with Yahuwah Elohim [the Hebrew name of the LORD God].

 In whatever way we are led in our “continual coming” in prayer, let us remember that our prayers are infinitely important to Father!
-Consider also, that most likely, someone wrestled in prayer on our behalf, before we came into God’s Family!
-Oh HalleluYah for those prayers!
+Consider also that someone wrestled in prayer on our behalf, before we came into God’s Family!
+Oh HalleluYah for those prayers!!!

 Throughout the Scriptures we see example after example, of those who prayed continuously and fervently, and their prayers were answered:

 - Isaac: And Isaac prayed to Yahuwah [the LORD] for his wife, because she was barren.
 And Yahuwah granted his prayer, and Rebekah his wife conceived.
 (Genesis 25:21)

 - Moses: And Yahuwah [the LORD] spoke unto Moses face to face, as a man speaks unto his friend.
 And Moses turned again into the camp: but his servant Joshua, the son of Nun, a young man, departed not out of the tabernacle.
 (Exodus 33:11)

 - Hannah (the prophet Samuel’s mother): She [Hannah] was deeply distressed and prayed to Yahuwah [the LORD] and wept bitterly.
 (1Samuel 1:10)

 - King Manasseh: He [Manasseh] prayed to Him [Yahuwah], and God was moved by his entreaty and heard his plea and brought him again to Jerusalem into his kingdom.
 Then Manasseh knew that Yahuwah [the LORD] was God.
 (2Chronicles 33:13)